Masking update: As of November 18, 2025, masks are required in patient care areas, patient rooms and waiting rooms.

 Neonatal nurse practitioners (NNP)

 NNPs are nurses who have completed specialized training to care for critically ill babies.
 They perform physical examinations, write orders and do procedures.
-NNPs also coordinate our clinical staff nurses, arrange family meetings and get you and your baby ready for discharge.
+NNPs also coordinate our clinical staff nurses, arrange family meetings and help you and your baby get ready for discharge.

 Nurses

 Nurses in the NICU are trained to provide daily care for your baby.
-They closely monitor your baby’s progress and usually have the most recent information about your baby’s care.
-The nurses will teach you how to care for your baby too.
+They closely monitor your baby’s progress and usually have the most up-to-date information about your baby’s care.
+The nurses will also teach you how to care for your baby.
 Being involved in your baby’s care is very important.

-Some nurses also have specific responsibilities within the unit.
+Some nurses also have additional specific responsibilities within the unit.

-- The team leader is an experienced nurse who leads the nursing shift
+• The team leader (TL) is an experienced nurse who leads the nursing shift

-- The quality and safety nurse is responsible for improving the quality and safety of patient care
+• The quality coordinator is responsible for improving the quality and safety of patient care

 Respiratory therapists

-Respiratory therapists are very important members of our NICU team who have specialized training in managing breathing and airways to improve your baby's breathing.
+Respiratory therapists are important members of our NICU team.
+They have specialized training in managing breathing and airways to support your baby's breathing.

 Lactation consultants

-The lactation consultant (LC) is a nurse with advanced training in breastfeeding management.
-LCs are available to help parents with breastfeeding and pumping.
+Lactation consultants (LCs) are nurses with advanced training in breastfeeding and chestfeeding management.
+LCs are available to help parents with breastfeeding, chestfeeding and pumping.

 Dietitians

 NICU dietitians are experts on the nutritional needs of preterm and critically ill babies.
-They work closely with the medical team to make sure your baby is getting the nutrition they need.
+They work closely with the medical team to make sure your baby is getting the nutrition they need to grow and develop.
 If you would like to meet with the dietitian, please ask your nurse.

 Social workers